aieditor-team/AiEditor/docs/what-is-ai-editor.md

 ## Open source

-After a period of development, AiEditor finally released its first open source version, and it already has the basic functions that an editor should have, such as:
+After more than a year of development, AIEditor has released more than 30 versions and has become a very complete rich text editor.

 | Function | Description                                                                                                                                                                                           |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|